Group of SoCal Doctors Departs to Train Ukrainian Civilians in Combat Medicine, Asks for Help Gathering Medical Supplies

 - 1 cotton bandage roll or rolled gauze

-Those who contribute supplies can drop off their kits or help assemble them on Sunday at 1 p.m. at the Ukrainian Culture Center at 4315 Melrose Avenue in LA.
+Those who contribute supplies can drop off their kits or help assemble them on Sunday at 1 p.m. at the Ukrainian Culture Center at 4315 Melrose Avenue in Los Angeles.

 Dr. Olesnicky says he knows the risks he'll be taking with this trip.
 But the married father of four says his family supports his decision.